-I am a third year PhD student under supervision of Daniel Ueltschi.
+I am a fourth year PhD student under supervision of Daniel Ueltschi.

 Email: Peter "dot" Muhlbacher "at" warwick "dot" ac "dot" uk

 - 2019: "Critical temperatures of loop and Bernoulli percolation in finite dimensions"; published in ALEA

 - 2018: "Bounds on the norm of Wigner-type random matrices" with László Erdős; published in RMTA

 - 2017: "Gaussian free field and Liouville quantum gravity"; Part III essay